 So, just to recap. where you have stated there are home workers we need to know if the organisation supplies them with network equipment, if they use VPN to connect directly to the office or if they use their normal ISP provided router to connect to cloud services.
 The VPN must be “Full Tunnel” and not “Split Tunnel”.

 An example of a response could be “… The head office network is separated from the internet by a Cisco ASA 5505 firewall.
 Two of our Technical staff have been issued with Draytek 2760 firewalls.
-The rest of the home users use ISP supplied routers and their home devices are seperated from other devices on the home network by personal firewalls.
-Two directors have been issued with VPN software to connect to our office network…”
+The rest of the home users use the latest router that has been supplied to them by their ISP to ensure they are supported.
+Two directors have been issued with VPN software to connect to our office network, this is not ‘always on’ so their ISP provided home routers are also in scope”

 A4.2 When you first receive an internet router or hardware firewall device it will have had a default password on it.
 Has this initial password been changed on all such devices?
 How do you achieve this?

 We need, first of all, to know that the password has been changed from whatever it was shipped with.
-Even if this is unique to the router/firewall it still counts as “default” in the eyes of Cyber Essentials and must be changed.
+Even if this is unique to the router/firewall, it still counts as “default” in the eyes of Cyber Essentials and must be changed.
+If working from home, a member of the companies IT staff may need to help with this.

 We then need to know how you changed it – this can just be as simple as mentioning the router configuration page – or, for larger organisations, the process of who inform who, then who changes it and then who signs-off that it has been changed?